 Comparative Gene Expression Studies in AD and Other Conditions

-More than 98 percent of the human genome is composed of noncoding DNA.
-It is postulated that much of the genetic variation that influences risk of common and complex human diseases such as Alzheimer's disease (AD) and other neurodegenerative diseases will reside in noncoding through functional, regulatory regions of the genome and will alter disease risk by affecting gene expression.
+More than 98% of the human genome is composed of noncoding DNA.
+It is postulated that much of the genetic variation that influences risk of common and complex human diseases such as Alzheimer's disease (AD) and other neurodegenerative diseases will reside in noncoding though functional, regulatory regions of the genome and will alter disease risk by affecting gene expression.

 In support of this hypothesis, the lab has determined that genetic variants near many genetic risk loci for late-onset Alzheimer's disease (LOAD) associate with brain levels of nearby genes.
 Additionally, genetic variants that have strong association with brain gene expression levels are enriched for human disease-associated variants, including those for LOAD.

 The lab has several ongoing projects that are aimed at harnessing this dual information on gene expression levels and disease risk.
 The goal is to identify and characterize novel genes, transcripts and genetic risk variants for LOAD.
 These projects include:

 1. Target pathway discovery in AD using transcriptomics

 The team has already determined that the strongest genetic risk variants for AD — detected in genomic screens — also associate with the brain expression levels of genes located close to the strong risk variants.
 These findings suggest that genetic variants that confer risk of AD can be found by modifying the expression levels of genes in the brain.

 Many genes exist in different forms, called isoforms, which result in different protein products with diverse functions.
 Identifying the precise changes in brain levels of these gene isoforms enhances the understanding of risk mechanisms in AD and enables future novel therapeutic approaches.